 'Japan400 and Plymouth: Why 1614 matters in 2014’, by Professor Timon Screech (School of Oriental and African Studies, University of London)

-Lecture Theatre 1, Roland Levinsky Building, Plymouth University
+Lecture Theatre 1, Roland Levinsky Building, University of Plymouth

 - Professor Timon Screech will deliver the Japan400 Plymouth Keynote Lecture, narrating the fascinating story that saw England and Japan come together.